DikkiKartajaya/DiabetesPrediction_KNN/README.md

 ```` Python
 pip install -r requirement.txt
 ````
-3. Run the Jupyter notebook Kidneydisease_FuzzyKNN.ipynb to train and evaluate the Fuzzy KNN model.
+3. Run the Jupyter notebook DiabetesPrediction_KNN.ipynb to train and evaluate the KNN model.

 ## Contribution :
 Contributions to the project are welcome!
 If you have any suggestions for improvement, feature requests, or bug reports, please feel free to open an issue or submit a pull request.